yama6a/talos-raspberry-pi5-cluster/README.md

 - check log accumulation and metrics cardinality, drop noise so storage doesn't grow meaninglessly
 -
 - read and shorten all md files.
+- which workloads should have HARD anti-affinity rules instead of soft ones?